A Continuation Of The Thoughts From The Last Post...

 But wait, September is the 9th month, right!?

 We can thank 2 of the hugest douchebags in history for that: Julius & Augustus Caesar.

 (note: the 100 hrs of podcasts linked above cover both their lives in great detail, and make a history lesson bar none.)

-Maybe they were great guys, they were certainly seriously interesting movers and shakers.
-But the Caesars not only turned a somewhat democratic republic into an Emperor-led, military dictatorship by force, and not only made people consider them living gods (!) and put their faces and names everywhere... these cats were so bodacious, they had to have their own months as well.
+Maybe they were great guys; they were certainly seriously interesting movers and shakers.
+But it is a matter of record that the Caesars turned a somewhat democratic republic into an Emperor-led, military dictatorship by force, and not only made people consider them living gods (!), putting their faces and names everywhere... these cats were so bodacious, they had to have their own months as well.

 Not only that, but their months had to have 31 days and be at the height of summer.
 So they stuffed these two monuments to towering ego into our calendar.
 This would be douchey enough, but good ol' Julius also decreed that the official New Year be fixed at January 1st instead of March 1st.

-While this brought the consular (political) year and the civil year into alignment, he neglected to correct the year names.
+While this brought the consular (political) year and the civil year into alignment, he neglected to correct the month names.
 Quintus & Sextus became July & August...
-Janus, the 2 faced god of doors replaced Mars, the god of war, as the start of the year, and for the most part, none of us free western nations have objected to the idol worship that is built into saying "The 4th of July!"or "Le
+Janus, the 2 faced god of doors replaced Mars, the god of war, as the start of the year, and for the most part, none of us free western nations have objected to the tyranny.

 It doesn't really take any knowledge of Latin to deduce the discrepancy.
 A simple elementary school math class would have taught you that Oct means 8.
 Oct is for octopus, octagon etc.

-(I don't think that was in School House Rock, but who knows.)
+(I don't think that this was in School House Rock, but who knows.)

-And, we use a base 10 number system that we call the decimal system.
+As we all know...
+October is our 10th month.
+And yet, we use a base 10 number system that we call the decimal system.
+Because Dec = 10.